 What is Linguistics?

 Language is involved in and helps to shape most of our major concerns as people.
 Thus Linguistics is a multifaceted discipline, which is involved with language in all its manifestations and examines all these links between language and human life.
-In the Rhodes University English Language and Linguistics courses we aim to provide an explicitly South African focus and to use local languages and texts for exemplification.
+In the Rhodes University English Language and Linguistics courses we aim to provide an explicitly South African focus and to use examples from local languages and texts.

 Why study Linguistics?